 Budget

-A budget of US$5000 is available to each of the national teams who agree to take part in this study.
+A budget of US$5000 is available to Georgia who agree to take part in this study.
 This will provide resources to cover costs for study coordinators, data collection by pharmacists, reimbursement for travel and other costs associated with data analysis and report writing.
 Pharmacists will be compensated for the time dedicated to collect data.
 The amount will be calculated according to the countries’ average local wage.
 In the study conducted in Armenia, approximately $20 was paid to each participating pharmacy.

 Other support for the Project

 There are no additional funds being sought for this project.
-Funds are currently available to the WHO Europe Health Technologies and Pharmaceuticals (HTP) programme to support the country-based studies as proposed.
+Funds are currently available to the WHO Europe Health Technologies and Pharmaceuticals (HTP) programme to support the study in Georgia.

 Collaboration with other scientists or research institutions